robot-mazeee/Thesis-Management-System/Description.md

 - Display all TMS members in a quick-access table, containing at least name, IST ID, email, and role;
 - Add new people to the system;
 - Update and remove existing people;
-- Assign roles in the frontend: staff, student, professor, coordinator, SC;
+- Assign roles in the frontend: staff, student, professor, coordinator, admin;
 - Display all students in a quick-access table, containing at least name, IST ID, email, and the state of the thesis/defense workflow;
 - Filter students by thesis/defense workflow state or other relevant fields;
 - View each student’s individual page, including: